MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 ## Known issues for AIP and Exploit Protection

-The Azure Information Protection client is not supported on machines that have .NET 2 or 3, where [Exploit protection](/windows/security/threat-protection/microsoft-defender-atp/enable-exploit-protection) is enabled, and will cause Office apps to crash.
+The Azure Information Protection client is not supported on machines that have .NET 2 or 3, where [Exploit protection](/windows/security/threat-protection/microsoft-defender-atp/enable-exploit-protection) is enabled, and will cause Office apps to behave unexpectedly.

 If you have a .NET version 2 or 3 in addition to a .NET 4.x version required for your system, make sure to disable Exploit protection before installing AIP.